kafeinOmer/openhab-android/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug report
-about: 'Create a report to help us improve the openHAB client for Android'
+about: 'Create a report to help us improve the e-Safe client for Android'
 labels: bug

 ---